ckemere/elec380/source/syllabus.rst

 **~Bi-Weekly Schedule:**

-- Fundamental Neurobiology
+- Introduction and basic physiology of neurons
-- Modeling spike trains
+- Signal processing in the time domain
-- Point processes
+- Signal processing in the frequency domain
-- Classification
+- Signal processing in the spike domain
-- Clustering / Mixture models
+- Neural decoding
-- Continuous Decoding
+- Introduction to optogenetics and chemogenetics
-- Spectral Analysis
+- Introduction to using intersectional genetics techniques

 **Grading:**